CyberKatze/idris-seminar/presentation.md

 ## Contents

 - Background
-- Idris2 features
+- Equality in idris
 - Problem specification

 <!-- end_slide -->
 ## Background
-Idris 1 first introduced by Edwin Brady in 2009.
+Idris 1 first introduced by Edwin Brady in 2007.
 <!-- new_lines: 1 -->
 Idris was one of the first languages to bring dependent types into the practical world of programming.